-The broth is, of course, liquid, so how does it transform into a protein powder?
+The broth is, of course, liquid, so how does it get converted into a protein powder?
 The protein is extracted and the water is removed, which leaves behind a powder that can be rehydrated or added to soups, smoothies, coffee, baked goods, and more for an extra protein boost.

 Does Bone Broth Protein Have To Be Organic?

 As for the quality of the bones used in bone broth and bone broth protein powder, grass-fed is more important than organic.
 In fact, bone broth protein is one instance that you don’t necessarily want an organic label.
 Here’s why:

 An “organic” cow or chicken must be fed organic feed in order to get the USDA certification.
 Sounds good, right?
 After all, I recommend organic produce for humans!

 But cows are supposed to graze on grass, not eat certified “feed” (usually corn or grains).
 Organic beef production also allows confining the animal if it has “outdoor access.”
 Some growers do have organic fields and can raise organic, grass-fed beef, but an “organic” label does not guarantee that scenario.

 So if you see “organic” on the label, you know that the animal has most likely been confined and fed something it shouldn’t be eating.
 Look instead for “grass-fed” sources.